France: a destination of choice for foreign students

 France has many advantages that make it one of the most attractive countries in terms of education, living environment and culture:

 France is world-renowned for the quality of its higher education.
 It is the leading French-speaking destination in the world for international students.
 The French government provides substantial funding and facilitates access to research: studying in France is less expensive than in other destinations and numerous grants are available There are several scholarship programmes that allow students to finance all or part of their studies in France An attractive destination for international students: universities and schools are generally located at the heart of cultural and social life.
 What are the countries of origin of foreign students in France?

 Traditionally, students from the Maghreb and sub-Saharan Africa are the most numerous.
-They come mainly from 5 countries: Morocco, Algeria, Tunisia, Cameroon and Senegal, thus representing 62% of the total foreign students in France.
-This trend can be explained by the historical links between France and Africa, but also by the willingness of young Africans to receive a high level of education.
-More and more Chinese are coming to study in France and are the second most represented group among foreign students in France.
+They come mainly from 5 countries: Morocco, Algeria, Tunisia, Cameroon and Senegal.
+This trend can be explained by the historical links between France and Africa, but also by the desire of young Africans to receive a high level of education.

 The largest increases in 2022 are for students from Lebanon, Spain, Italy, Germany and the USA.
 However, 6 African countries appear in the top 10 of countries of origin: Morocco with more than 46,000 students and Algeria with more than 30,000 students.
 Next are Senegal, Tunisia, Ivory Coast and Cameroon.